Susan Rice Denies Leaking Michael Flynn’s Name

 “I realize there has been lots of discussion and controversy around this, but what I was referring to was the fact that this was a young man who volunteered to serve his country in uniform at a time of war.
 That, in and of itself, is a very honorable thing.”

-Based on Susan Rice’s history of contradicting, confusing and sometimes misleading statements, no one should be surprised to see Nunes add Rice to the House Intelligence Committee’s witness list within the next month.
+Based on Susan Rice’s history of contradicting, confusing, and sometimes misleading statements, no one should be surprised to see Nunes add Rice to the House Intelligence Committee’s witness list within the next month.

 [Featured Image by Charles Dharapak/AP Images]